Sharmist13/Water-Dispenser/README.md

 2. You can find cheaper solenoid valves on Amazon or other sites, but keep in mind the following when selecting a valve:
       - Safety: It needs to be safe to use for beverage applications (should use lead free brass and safe to drink from plastics).
       - Reliability: This is a commercial valve made specifically for this application.
 I would not trust a $3 valve from Amazon when installing this permanently in my house.
 3. The sound of the solenoid valve is pretty noticeable.
-I may consider building an enclosure around it to reduce the noise.
+It's no louder than the valve on a refrigerator's water dispenser, but I may consider building an enclosure around it to reduce the noise.
 4. It is a good idea to have a delay after the valve is open before it is allowed to close.
-This will prevent rapid switching of the valve that may lead to early failure.
+This will prevent rapid or partial switching of the valve that may lead to early failure.

 #### IR Sensor